 CVEMAP Search Results

-A session fixaction vulnerability exists in Jenkins Google Login Plugin 1.3 and older in GoogleOAuth2SecurityRealm.java that allows unauthorized attackers to impersonate another user if they can control the pre-authentication session.
+A session fixation vulnerability exists in Jenkins SAML Plugin 1.0.6 and earlier in SamlSecurityRealm.java that allows unauthorized attackers to impersonate another users if they can control the pre-authentication session.

 Back to Top